Mount Kidd Fire Lookout provides spectacular views in Kananaskis Country, Alberta, Canada.

 After exiting the forest, the trail travels straight up the steep, grassy, east side of Mount Kidd's north ridge.
 The grade is steep and humbling requiring consistent maintenance of a positive attitude.
 To prevent the heart from exploding, it is necessary to periodically pause and enjoy the expanding views to the north where Mount Lorette dominates other peaks all the way to Barrier Lake.

-Directly below is the Delta Lodge and to the south-east is the Kananaskis Golf Course.
+Directly below is the Kananaskis Mountain Lodge (formerly known as Delta Hotels Kananaskis Lodge) and to the south-east is the Kananaskis Golf Course.
 There are clear views of Kananaskis Trail and the Kananaskis River passing through the bottom of Kananaskis Valley.
 The views are impressive and, following a brief pause, motivate gaining additional elevation.

 The steep trail leads to a spruce and pine forest towards the top of the ridge which harbors mounds of snow.
 Mercifully the grade is reduced as the trail leads diagonally to achieve the top of the ridge and intercept the concrete foundations of the abandoned Mount Kidd Lookout.